AdiDumi/trustchain-superapp/README.md

 # Solution
 The special requirement was that it should work in an emergency: when the Internet is down.
 When starting the project, we were advised to implement QR-code scanning to move euros between devices since that was the easiest to implement.
 Additionally, we had to come up with a mitigating measure that allows for the detection of any malicious users or cheaters that try to double spend.

+## Intermediate Wallet
+The solution involves the use of a temporary wallet and a QR code.
+Person A initiates the transaction by placing their money into a temporary wallet.
+They then create a QR code that contains the private key for the wallet.
+This QR code is then scanned by Person B, who can then access the funds in the temporary wallet and transfer the tokens to their own wallet.

+To better understand how this solution works, let us consider an example.
+Person A wants to send money to Person B, but they are in a location without internet access.
+They both have a smartphone, and Person A has tokens they would like to send.
+Person A creates a temporary wallet and deposits the funds into it.
+They then create a QR code that contains the private key for the wallet.
+Person B scans the QR code with their smartphone, which allows them to access the funds in the temporary wallet.
+They can then transfer the tokens to their own wallet.

+It is important to note that the temporary wallet is only used for the purpose of the transaction and should not be used for long-term storage of the tokens.

 ## Double Spending Mitigation
 The hard scientific task is to come up with a measure to mitigate the double spending risk.
 This refers to the risk that a user may spend the same tokens more than once.
 Since offline transactions cannot be immediately verified by the network or a central authority, it is possible for a user to spend a tokens and then quickly initiate another transaction using the same tokens, before the network/authority has a chance to process the first transaction.
 This can result in a situation where the user has spent more tokens than they actually own, which undermines the integrity and security of the whole network.